etereman/etere-doc/README.md

 # Etere Documentation Page
 This page describes etereshop controller software.
-During time software changed multiple times, this documentation version describes 8th software version.
+During time this software changed multiple times, this documentation version describes 8th software version.
 Due to backwards compatibility this instructions can be applied to previous software versions.

 This page mainly describes controller in default state, and how to change this behavior.